 - Gender’s startling impact on overall compensation

-Emissary’s recent study set out to shine some light on the black box of sales compensation.
+Emissary’s recent study set out to shine some light on the black box of enterprise sales team compensation.
 What we found was a concerning disparity in pay between male and female members of the sales team.
 This is particularly alarming, but we’ve offered a few strategies companies can use to right the ship.

 To find out more about what enterprise sellers make, how they feel about their compensation, and more, download our 2019 Enterprise Sales Compensation Report today.